 Harbour, who is one of The Australian Ballet’s resident choreographers, attacked the challenge with an intensive process of solitary creation that resulted in the sleek, sinister ensemble piece Filigree and Shadow.
 It was the sleeper hit of the program, received ecstatically by audiences and lauded by critics.

 Since then, Harbour has been on a creative binge, spending hours every day in the studio generating movement phrases.
-“I took a week off after Filigree; I recently took a week off over Christmas, but then I got straight back into it.
+“I took a week off after Filigree, but then I got straight back into it.
 It’s a compulsion.
 I don’t think it will ever change.
 It’s become a wonderful part of my life.”

 The formidable ‘sketchbook’ of phrases Harbour has built up from these sessions readies him for what he calls “the best job in the world, which is to work with excellent dancers in a studio to create something new.”
-In 2017, that means another commission from The Australian Ballet to make Squander and Glory, a one-act ballet that premiered as part of the Faster program.Tim Harbour on stage with the dancers; Kevin Jackson and Vivienne Wong.
+In 2017, that meant another commission from The Australian Ballet to make Squander and Glory, a one-act ballet that premiered as part of the Faster program.Tim Harbour on stage with the dancers / Kevin Jackson and Vivienne Wong.
 Photography Jeff Busby

 There was something about Bataille’s theories that chimed with Weather One.
 Harbour spent hours reading and listening.
 “They’re both rebellious, audacious.
 Weather One is just so much fun.
 When I first heard it, I thought of Vivaldi’s The Four Seasons.
 But it’s like The Four Seasons played by Conan the Barbarian.
 It starts at a crescendo and sustains that for 20 minutes, without getting boring or tiring or obvious.”